FearGoidte/feargoidte.github.io/source/articles/2016-04-02-enumerate-the-ways.xhtml.markdown

 ### Hanging markers on top-level lists

-The padding on the `body` element creates the space for the list marker to hang-in.
+The padding on the `body` element creates the space for the list markers of top-level lists to hang-in.
 I use `padding` rather than `margin` so that if a background colour is set on `body` the list marker is within the boundaries of the coloured background.
 The padding is set to an amount that can just about accommodate an ordered list marker up till “999” as well as a small remainder to leave space between the marker and the list text.
 The greater the padding the less horizontal space is available which is of particular concern for narrow screens.

-If the parent element is floated, it will also have to have the same padding to achieve the same effect.
+If the parent element of the `ol` or `ul` is floated, it will have to have the same padding as `body` to create the same space for .

 For the top level lists, their markers need to be ‘pulled’ left into the margin of their parent element.
 The `position : relative` of the `li` element allows the `li::before` pseudo element to be absolutely positioned.
 I pull the list marker left by the same length quantity as the padding above.